d33pcode/spaghettidevops/content/post/data-integration-with-your-own-fluent-plugin.md

 end
 ```

-We now need to override few standard methods and, above all, register the plugin in order to be able to use via _Fluent_ configuration.
+We now need to override few standard methods and, above all, register the plugin in order to be able to use it via _Fluent_ configuration.

 ```ruby
 require 'fluent/output'